Construction, Property & Engineering Market Update H1 2026 - Hong Kong talent mobility trends

 Construction, Property & Engineering Hong Kong

-With a bachelor’s degree in engineering and over 8 years of CPE recruitment experience, Jay is a the principal focusing on construction, property and engineering recruitment.
+With a bachelor’s degree in engineering and over 8 years of CPE recruitment experience, Jay covers permanent recruitment in engineering, E&M and data centre.

 Heibe Chan